nightroman/FarNet/Modules/FarNet.Demo/README.md

 ## Main features

-This modules demonstrates some FarNet module features:
+This module implements and shows some features:

+- Module command [DemoCommand.cs](DemoCommand.cs) for commands using the prefix.
+- Module tool [DemoTool.cs](DemoTool.cs) for menu items in the plugin menu.
 - Module host [DemoHost.cs](DemoHost.cs) called on every module load.
-- Module command [DemoCommand.cs](DemoCommand.cs) for commands with prefixes.
-- Module tool [DemoTool.cs](DemoTool.cs) for menu items in the Far plugin menu.
-- Explorer [DemoExplorer.cs] for module panels.
+- Explorer [DemoExplorer.cs](DemoExplorer.cs) for module panels.
-- Localisation using .restext files.
+- Localisation, .restext files compiled to .resources.
 - Settings using XML files.
 - Module help files.